GauravSModi/Taskmaster-backend/README.md

 ## 🌐 Integration

 The Taskmaster Backend integrates smoothly with the Taskmaster Frontend, offering a cohesive full-stack application.
-This backend handles critical processes like user authentication, task management, and AI-powered functionalities, ensuring a secure and responsive user experience.
+This backend handles critical processes like **user authentication**, **task management**, and **AI-powered functionalities**, ensuring a secure and responsive user experience.